Industrial Revolution: Steam power

-A fundamental change in working principles was brought about by Scotsman James Watt.
-With financial support from his business partner Englishman Matthew Boulton, he had succeeded by 1778 in perfecting his steam engine, which incorporated radical improvements, notably closing the upper part of the cylinder making the low-pressure steam drive the top of the piston instead of the atmosphere and the celebrated separate steam condenser chamber.
+A fundamental change in working principles was brought about by James Watt, a Scotsman.
+With financial support from his business partner, the Englishman Matthew Boulton, he had succeeded by 1778 in perfecting his steam engine, which incorporated radical improvements, notably closing the upper part of the cylinder making the low-pressure steam drive the top of the piston instead of the atmosphere and the celebrated separate steam condenser chamber.
 The separate condenser did away with the cooling water that had been injected directly into the cylinder, which cooled the cylinder and wasted steam.
 These improvements increased engine efficiency so Boulton and Watt's engines used only 20–25% as much coal per horsepower-hour as Newcomen's.
 Boulton and Watt opened the Soho Foundry for the manufacture of such engines in 1795.

 In 1783, the Watt steam engine had been fully developed into a double-acting rotative type, which meant it could be used to directly drive the rotary machinery of a factory or mill.
 Both of Watt's basic engine types were commercially successful, and by 1800 the firm Boulton and Watt had constructed 496 engines, with 164 driving reciprocating pumps, 24 serving blast furnaces, and 308 powering mill machinery; most of the engines generated from 5 to 10 hp.

 Until about 1800, the most common pattern of steam engine was the beam engine, built as an integral part of a stone or brick engine-house, but soon self-contained rotative engines were developed, such as the table engine.
-Around the start of the 19th century, at which time the Boulton and Watt patent expired, Cornish engineer Richard Trevithick and the American Oliver Evans began to construct higher-pressure non-condensing steam engines, exhausting against the atmosphere.
+Around the start of the 19th century, at which time the Boulton and Watt patent expired, the Cornish engineer Richard Trevithick and the American Oliver Evans began to construct higher-pressure non-condensing steam engines, exhausting against the atmosphere.
+Watt himself had refrained from building any such engine for fear of its dangers, holding back the development of self-propelled machines.
 High pressure yielded an engine and boiler compact enough to be used on mobile road and rail locomotives and steamboats.

 Small industrial power requirements continued to be provided by animal and human muscle until widespread electrification in the 20th century.
-These included crank-powered, treadle-powered and horse-powered workshop, and light industrial machinery.
+These included crank-powered, treadle-powered, and horse-powered machinery in workshops and small plants.